soodoku/search-and-replace/Readme.md

   -r, --resume          Resume postprocessing (Skip if existing) (default:
                         False)

-USAGE EXAMPLE :-
+EXAMPLE:
     python postprocess.py txt_dir
 </code></pre>

-The script will be post process all text files in 'text' directory and save the output file to the 'postprocessed' directory
+The script will be post process all text files in 'text' directory and save the output file to the 'postprocessed' directory.

-### License
+#### License

 Scripts are released under the [MIT License](https://github.com/soodoku/Search-And-Replace/blob/master/License.md).